WFBC-FM: History

-The call letters WFBC were taken from a station in Knoxville, Tennessee that had gone off the air in the early 1930s and reassigned to Greenville.
+The call letters WFBC were taken from a station in Knoxville, Tennessee, that had gone off the air in the early 1930s and reassigned to Greenville.
 WFBC signed on the air May 3, 1933.
 Former WFBC program director Norvin Duncan said that the WFBC call letters stood for "First Baptist Church".
 Three other stations in the Greenville market used the WFBC call sign: The original AM station owned by the Peace family, owners of the Greenville News and Greenville Piedmont, and broadcasting on 1330 kHz, now WYRD; television channel 4, signed on by the family in 1953, which used the calls until 1983 (when it became WYFF); and TV channel 40 in Anderson, which changed its calls to WFBC-TV from WAXA after an ownership change.
 The WFBC-TV call sign was used on channel 40 until 1999; it is now WMYA-TV.

-WFBC-FM signed on May 12, 1947 as a sister station to WFBC.
-The programming was 90% simulcast for the first 8 to 10 years featuring block local programming and NBC Network programs.
-The early management team included : Bevo Whitmire, Ken Beechboard, R. A. Jolly, Wilson Wearn and Bruce Buchanan.
+WFBC-FM signed on May 12, 1947, as a sister station to WFBC.
+The programming was 90% simulcast for the first 8 to 10 years featuring block local programming and NBC Radio Network programs.
+The early management team included: Bevo Whitmire, Ken Beechboard, R. A. Jolly, Wilson Wearn and Bruce Buchanan.

 During the late 1940s and early 1950s, WFBC-FM featured the Esso Reporter each 30 minutes during the morning hours with Norvin Duncan as host.
 Other early morning shows; Housekeeping-a-hobby with Alice Wyman, Kitchen Kapers with Claude Freeman and The "Aristocratic Pigs" with Baby Ray.

 WFBC-FM's later morning shows featured "Shelley's Shenanigans" with Bob Shelley (1953–1956), Bob Poole and "Pooles Party Line" (1957–1961).
 In 1962, Monty Dupuy became the long running host of the simulcast morning show which was one of the most popular shows in Greenville Radio History garnering more than 50% of the audience for more than 15 years.
 Dupuy was the morning host on WFBC-FM from 1962 to 1977.
 In 1965, WFBC-FM began independent programming of "light music" and "Music with McMasters" only simulcasting during the Dupuy morning show and special events.
 WFBC-FM started programming Drake Chenaults (Hit Parade) format in early 1971 becoming one of the most popular radio stations in the upstate.

+The WFBC stations shared the same building from 1955 until 1977, when a new radio facility was built adjacent to WFBC-TV on Rutherford Street.
+The entire facility was dubbed "Broadcast Place".

 Past on-air staff during the 1960s and 1970s on WFBC-FM include: Norvin Duncan, Johnny Wright, Bob Poole, Bob Shelley, Monty Dupuy, Stowe Hoyle, Ben Greer, Bill Kregar, Verner Tate, Alice Wyman, Claude Freeman, Wilfred Walker, Billy Powell, Lee Kanipe, Max Mace, Jeff Fields, Ray Clune, Johnny Batson, Andy Scott, Ken Rogers, Dan Kelly, Jerry Haynes, Jim Burnside, Eston Johnson, Scott Shannon, Bill Love, Dale Gilbert, Dave Partridge, Jim Phillips, Rick Driver and Patty Snow.